FREE EXPEDITED SHIPPING

 Credit: Envato Element/ Rawpixel

-Egg spoons are made specifically to be used with hard-boiled eggs on an egg stand.
-To easily scoop inside the stand, these spoons have a shorter handle and a shorter bowl.
-Compared to a conventional teaspoon, the tip is sharper and the bowl is rounder.
+Egg spoons are designed specifically for use with hard-boiled eggs on an egg stand.
+To scoop easily inside the stand, these spoons have a shorter handle and a narrower bowl.
+Compared to a regular teaspoon, the tip is sharper and the bowl is rounder.
+They come in various materials like stainless steel, silver, or even ceramic.

 A green soup spoon next to a black bowl of noodles, eggs and meat